-NAFTA, the 23-year old trade pact between the US, Mexico and Canada, remains on the negotiating table at the direction of US president Donald Trump.
+NAFTA, the 23-year old trade pact between the United States, Mexico, and Canada, remains on the negotiating table at the direction of US President Donald Trump.
 While some will argue that times have changed and the agreement is due for a review, the proceedings, however acrimonious they may or may not become, do pose risks to all parties involved, particularly should the entire agreement be dismissed and come to an end.

 What exactly is at stake right now for Mexico and the US?

 Mark Zandi: For the US, at least in economic terms, not much.
 A new NAFTA that does narrow the trade deficit with Mexico – the primary objective of US negotiators – would not bring back many jobs, since the deficit itself is not very large relative to the total volume of trade between the two countries.

 On the other hand, if NAFTA talks fall through, the tariffs that would take effect in its place are not very high.
 Assuming there are no further protectionist measures, the impact on the U.S. economy from a NAFTA exit would not be very large.
 In contrast, the stakes are much higher for Mexico.
 Over three-fourths of Mexican exports are sent to the US so a NAFTA exit would strike at the heart of Mexico’s export-oriented growth model.
 More than half of the total FDI received by Mexico comes from the US.

 Do you see any major risks to the US economy if things go awry?
 If so, what sector(s)?